 Does anyone believe that the large oligopolistic oil companies are investing in alternative fuels?

 Why would they?

 They sell gasoline.
-Also, while the woman in the ad looks very happy, she should know that Hydrogen is not an alternative energy source, it’s an energy storage device.
-However, this is irrelevant to Shell (who certainly knows all this), Shell is selling the illusion of innovation.
+While the ad looks very happy, she should know that Hydrogen is not an alternative energy source.
+It’s an energy storage device.
+However, this is irrelevant to Shell (who certainly knows all this).
+Shell is selling the illusion of innovation.
 This false innovation is the same strategy employed by the large monopoly enterprise software vendors.